 Motivation means productivity and well-being.
-Motivated employees work better, are more able to tackle new problems and find creative solutions, and are more happy with their job.
+Motivated employees work better, are more able to tackle new problems and find creative solutions, and are happier with their job.
 A truly win-win situation, where you increase performance while keeping at the same time an healthy workplace climate.

 How should a manager set up new objectives, so that they’re actually effective in motivating her team?
 According to Locke and his co-author Latham, to be effective goals have to follow 5 principles: